 it’s very difficult to come back from a truly significant screw-up.
 Just ask any of the brands involved in the top ten social media fails of 2014.

 Another trick to treating your customers like kings and queens is to add value without raising cost wherever possible.

 If you do need to charge more for a planned upgrade, then do some due diligence first.
-Before you add features or services, make sure that they’re wanted and priced appropriately — and give plenty of warning to existing customers before prices go up.
+Before you add features or services, make sure that they’re wanted and priced appropriately — and give plenty of warning to existing loyal customers before prices go up.